hacknus/bevy_voxel_plot/README.md

 More advanced implementation of the Voxel Plot along with the `bevy_panorbit_camera` crate inside an `egui` image texture, implemented with the `bevy_egui` crate.

+- Bevy Pointcloud Bunny

+Load the test file `bunny.pcd` from [pcl](https://github.com/PointCloudLibrary/pc) and display it as white voxels with low alpha.

 ## Version Compatibility